sunnivmr/portfolio/README.md

-# Our portfolio
+# Portfolio in Web Multimedia Technologies

-This portfolio is made for us to practice making a website in the course Technologías Multimedia Web, at la Universitat Politécnica de Valencia.
+This portfolio is made by two students at la Universitat Politécnica de Valéncia in the course 3401 - Web Multimedia Technologies.
+It's purpose is to practice creating a web page and using multimedia technologies to display various types of content on the page.